 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
-The public streets surrounding the site are 34th Ave S to the West, S Charlestown St to the south, and 35th Ave S to the East.
-S Charlestown connects to the local major arterial, Rainier Ave S one block away from the site and the intersection is controlled by a traffic signal. - b.
+The public streets surrounding the site are E Marginal Way S to the south, and S Myrtle St to the north.
+E Marginal Way S is an arterial. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
-King County Metro Bus Route 7 serves the from two blocks to the west at Rainier Ave S and 33rd Ave S. King County Metro Bus Route 7 & 9 also serves the site two blocks to the south at Rainier Ave S and S Andover St. - c.
+King County Metro Bus Route 60 and 124 serves the area from two blocks to the west at E Marginal Way S and Ellis Ave S - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?
 There are no formal parking spaces currently.
-The project proposes to formalize the street parking and provide curb space for parallel parking for up to eight cars each on both the south (S Charlestown St) and west (34th Ave S) sides of the park (sixteen total).
-No stalls will be eliminated. - e.
+The project proposes to formalize the street parking and provide six parking stalls, including one accessible parking stall and access aisle.
+No parking will be eliminated.

+e.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).